bootstrapworld/curriculum/lessons/function-notation/langs/en-us/slides.md

 {layout="LaunchC"}
 # Function Notation (Graphs)

 We don’t need to know a function definition in order to use function notation to describe a value with an expression!
-Let’s take a look at the scatterplot below.
+Let’s take a look at the scatterplot below.{style="font-size:15pt"}

 @image{images/sp.png, "scatterplot: (-4,1), (-2,-4), (-1,4), (-3,-3), (1,2), (2,4), (4,-1)"}